mhschmieder/guitoolkit/README.md

 As a confidence boost at both ends, GuiUtilities has a main() function that prints "Hello Maven from GuiToolkit" to the console (e.g. the one in Eclipse IDE).
 By running Maven's clean task, then the install task, you can quickly gain confidence that everything is integrated properly, by then running the main class and seeing the console and confirming that this library was the source of the validation message.

-This projects depends on my GraphicsToolkit library, and is marked as such in the Maven POM file.
+This projects depends on my JGraphics library, and is marked as such in the Maven POM file.